solid/solidproject.org/_posts/for-developers/apps/inrupt-tutorial/2020-11-06-00_getting-started.md

 1. Initialize the application

-    * Create a directory for the project:
+    * Create a directory for the application:

     ```shell
       mkdir my-demo-app